Why choose independent supervision?

 The teaching is structured as follows.
 Over the course of PKP, you'll have six supervision sessions where you work 1-to-1 with your supervisor for an hour.

 Before each supervision, you'll submit some written work to discuss during the session.
 This work equals at least one third of your PKP workload, and usually takes the form of four 1500-word essays.

-Depending on your interests and chosen research subject, you and your supervisor might decide to replace these essays with a longer dissertation (5000 words minimum).
+Depending on your interests and chosen research subject, you and your supervisor might decide to replace these essays with a longer dissertation (5000 words minimum) or an alternate format.

 What support do I get?

 We offer plenty of guidance to students working on this option.
 Before you start, we’ll send you information about the practicalities of completing a supervision project.
 In your first session, you’ll: